Arab citizens of Israel: Representation in the Knesset

-Ahmad Tibi, leader of the Arab party Ta'al, currently serves as Deputy Speaker of the Knesset.
+Ahmad Tibi, leader of the Arab party Ta'al, served as Deputy Speaker of the Knesset for much of the period between 2006 and 2022.

 Palestinian Arabs sat in the state's first parliamentary assembly in 1949.
 In 2011, 13 of the 120 members of the Israeli Parliament are Arab citizens, most representing Arab political parties, and one of Israel's Supreme Court judges is a Palestinian Arab.

 The 2015 elections included 18 Arab members of Knesset.
 Along with 13 members of the Joint List, there were five Arab parliamentarians representing Zionist parties, which is more than double their number in the previous Knesset.

 Some Arab Members of the Knesset, past and present, are under police investigation for their visits to countries designated as enemy countries by Israeli law.
 This law was amended following MK Mohammad Barakeh's trip to Syria in 2001, such that MKs must explicitly request permission to visit these countries from the Minister of the Interior.
 In August 2006, Balad MKs Azmi Bishara, Jamal Zahalka, and Wasil Taha visited Syria without requesting nor receiving such permission, and a criminal investigation of their actions was launched.
 Former Arab Member of Knesset Mohammed Miari was questioned 18 September 2006 by police on suspicion of having entered a designated enemy country without official permission.
 He was questioned "under caution" for 2.5 hours in the Petah Tikva station about his recent visit to Syria.
 Another former Arab Member of Knesset, Muhammad Kanaan, was also summoned for police questioning regarding the same trip.
 In 2010, six Arab MKs visited Libya, an anti-Zionist Arab state, and met with Muammar al-Gaddafi and various senior government officials.
 Gaddafi urged them to seek a one-state solution, and for Arabs to "multiply" in order to counter any "plots" to expel them.

 According to a study commissioned by the Arab Association of Human Rights entitled "Silencing Dissent", over the period 1999–2002, eight of nine of the then Arab Knesset members were beaten by Israeli forces during demonstrations.
 Most recently according to the report, legislation has been passed, including three election laws [e.g., banning political parties], and two Knesset related laws aimed to "significantly curb the minority [Arab population] right to choose a public representative and for those representatives to develop independent political platforms and carry out their duties".